- Medicine India

 7.Those receiving repeated blood transfusions

-Special Precautions while taking Iron (Ferrous fumarate)
+Special Precautions while taking Iron (Ferrous fumarate)1.
+Prolonged use

 2. Minimise gastrointestinal discomfort by taking along with meals and gradually increasing the recommended dosage